samedit66/colossus/README.md

 ```
 http://127.0.0.1:8000/setup/
 ```
+You can automate admin creation by defining the following variables in your .env file: ADMIN_LOGIN, ADMIN_PASS, and ADMIN_EMAIL.

 > **Note:** For campaign scheduling to work, Celery and a message broker (RabbitMQ) are required.
 They are already configured in docker-compose.